censys/censys-python/docs/usage-v2.rst

 The Censys Search API provides functionality for interacting with Censys resources such as Hosts.

-There are three API options that this library provides access to:
+There are three main API endpoints that this library provides access to:

 -  :attr:`search <censys.search.v2.api.CensysSearchAPIv2.search>` - Allows searches against the Hosts index using the same search syntax as the `web app <https://search.censys.io/search/language?resource=hosts>`__.
 -  :attr:`view <censys.search.v2.api.CensysSearchAPIv2.view>` - Returns the structured data we have about a specific Host, given the resource's natural ID.